jgrebol/ESIpy/README.md

 **Joan Grèbol-Tomàs, Eduard Matito, Pedro Salvador, Chem.
 Eur.
 J. 2024, 30, e202401282.**

 Also, find it on-line [here](https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/chem.202401282?af=R).
-If you are publishing the results obtained from ESIpy remember to cite the program.
+If you are publishing the results obtained from ESIpy, remember to cite the program.
 The code is licensed under the GNU GPLv3.
 See the [LICENSE](LICENSE) file for details.
-See the [examples/README.md](examples/README.md) file for details on how to use the program.
-If you encounter any bugs, please feel free to report them on the [Issues page](https://github.com/jgrebol/ESIpy/issues), or send a mail to [joan.grebol@dipc.org](mailto:joan.grebol@dipc.org).
+See the on-line documentation for details on how to use the program.
+If you encounter any bugs, please feel free to report them on the [Issues page](https://github.com/jgrebol/ESIpy/issues), or send an email to [joan.grebol@dipc.org](mailto:joan.grebol@dipc.org).

 ## Installation